KnorrFG/KnorrFG.github.io/_posts/2018-11-03-functional-programming.md

 There are some rare cases where that might be a good idea, but generally it's not.
 If a function is pure, that is its output only depends on its input, and it does not change any sort of global state, like a display for example, then it's easy to test and reliable.
 Great.
-But wait, if we aren't allowed to to any i/o because that's state change we cannot write any useful programs.
+But wait, if we aren't allowed to do any i/o because that's state change we cannot write any useful programs.
 So yeah, we should try to keep functions pure, but only where applicable.

-I want to showcase two bugs that costed me a lot of time:
+I want to showcase two bugs that cost me a lot of time:

 1. I used the "choose directory" dialog of a GUI-toolkit which did not only return the path of the selected folder, but also changed the programs working